TUESDAY, October 6

 The Provost Guest of Honor Artist Lecture Series

-Sponsored by the Provost's Office and the Honors College
+Sponsored by the Provost and Coordinated by the Honors College

 Naomi Shihab Nye